star-history/star-history/public/blog/rag-frameworks.md

 ![haystack-star](/assets/blog/rag-frameworks/haystack-star.webp)

 [Haystack](https://github.com/deepset-ai/haystack) is an end-to-end LLM framework that allows you to build applications powered by LLMs, Transformer models, vector search and more.
-Whether you want to perform retrieval-augmented generation (RAG), document search, question answering or answer generation, Haystack can orchestrate state-of-the-art embedding models and LLMs into pipelines to build end-to-end NLP applications and solve your use case.
+Whether you want to perform RAG, document search, question answering or answer generation, Haystack can orchestrate state-of-the-art embedding models and LLMs into pipelines to build end-to-end NLP applications and solve your use case.

 ![haystack](/assets/blog/rag-frameworks/haystack.webp)